What is the difference between a forward and a striker in soccer? Is there any?

 Lionel Messi often plays as a false nine and sometimes as a right-winger.
 Therefore, he is a forward.

-The difference between a striker and a forward has perfectly been given in this article.
+The difference between a striker and a forward has been given in this article.

 Let’s recap, a striker is a player stationed close to the opposing goalie and whose main purpose is to score goals.
 However, a forward is any player playing in an attacking position.
-This can be a striker, winger, false nine, attacking midfielders.
+This can be a striker, winger, false nine, or attacking midfielder.

-I hope you have gained value from this article.
+I hope you have gained value from this article about forward vs striker.

 If you have any questions, consider leaving them in the section below.